Goal

 An agreement is a legal process in which both parties agree on all issues.
 The agreement is written, addresses all the requirements of the Family Court, and is signed by the parties.

-The parties have the right to read, review, and change the agreement until all of the terms read as you agree.
+The parties have the right to read, review, and change the document until all of the terms read as you agree.

 What issues can be addressed in an Agreement?